Pan Pan (kingdom)

-Pan Pan or Panpan was a small Hindu kingdom believed to have existed around the 3rd to 7th century CE.
-It is believed to have been located on the east coast of the Malay Peninsula, with opinion varying from somewhere in Kelantan or Terengganu, in modern-day Malaysia to the vicinity of Phunphin district, Surat Thani province, in modern Thailand.
+Pan Pan or Panpan was a small Hindu kingdom believed to have existed around the 3rd to 7th century CE on the east coast of the Malay Peninsula.
+Where it lay is not settled, opinion running from somewhere in Kelantan or Terengganu in modern-day Malaysia to the vicinity of Phunphin district, Surat Thani province, in modern Thailand.

+It sent embassies to the Chinese courts from the fifth century to the seventh, and the Chinese dynastic histories describe its court, its officers and the brahmans who sought endowments there.
+It was taken by Srivijaya in the eighth century.

+Location

-According to the Chinese text Jiu Tang Shu, Pan Pan was bordered in the south with Langkasuka, and in the north with Tun Sun near the Kra Isthmus.
+According to the Chinese text Jiu Tang Shu, Pan Pan was bordered in the south with Langkasuka, and to the north with Tun Sun.
+Briggs held that Pan Pan took in Takola and the Takola-Bandon route and reached the northern end of the Kra Isthmus, where it bordered Tun Sun.
 Jacq-Hergoualc'h speculates that the border may have been south of Nakhon Si Thammarat, possibly near Songkhla.

-After the northern neighbor Tun Sun gained independence from Funan and became Lang-chia or Lang-ya-hsiu in the late 5th century CE, its southern part joined Pan Pan in the 6th century, while the northern territory became Dvaravati.

 It is speculated to be related to the Patani Kingdom, which occupied the same area many centuries later, and has some differences in culture and language to other Malay regions nearby.